About

 Birthday + acknowledged as Royal

-The association has a number of professionals from home and abroad in its ranks, who can often provide valuable advice.
-After years of study, some members reach a semi-professional level where they make valuable scientific contributions to the study of molluscs.
-Newly discovered shell species are regularly described.
-A number of shells have even been named after some members.
-The publications resulting from this study work are widely acclaimed at home and abroad through our magazine ‘Gloria Maris’.
-The association maintains close contacts with, and has built up cooperation over the years with, universities, natural science institutions, museums and other associations in Belgium, France, Great Britain, Italy, the Netherlands, Germany and Switzerland.
-In addition, there are also good contacts with a number of professional and semi-professional conchologists ( = shell collectors) in countries outside Europe.
+The association has a number of professionals from Belgium and abroad in its ranks, who can often provide valuable advice.
+Some members, after years of study, reach a semi-professional level, making valuable scientific contributions to the study of molluscs.
+As such, newly discovered shell species are regularly described.
+A number of species were even named after some of our members.
+The publications resulting from this study are widely resonated at home and abroad through our magazine “Gloria Maris”.

 And furthermore...